roryl/zsx/README.md

 ### Database/Backend

-Use when the UI state must survive browser sessions or application restarts, you must store it in the database or persistent backend store.
+Use the Database/Backend when the UI state must survive browser sessions or application restarts.
 The application will load and render the database/backend state into the HTML.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | [Developing Applications](#developing-applications) | *next section* → [Cookbook](#cookbook)

 ### Server Session

-Use when the UI state must not be shareable, does not need to be permenantly persisteted, but must survive page refreshes, you use Server Sessions.
+Use Server Sessions when the UI state must not be shareable, does not need to be permenantly persisteted, but must survive page refreshes.
 Mutating session state requires interacting with the server.
 Your server will maintain the session variables and render them into HTML.
 With session state, all open tabs for a single browser instance will share the same state.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | [Developing Applications](#developing-applications) | *next section* → [Cookbook](#cookbook)

-### URL
+### URL Parameters

-Use when the UI state can be shareable, disclosable, and survive refreshes.
-The state is exposed to the user in the browser URL.
+Use URL Parameters when the UI state can be shareable, disclosable, and survive refreshes.
 URL state should be used whenever possible to match users expectations of browser functionality.
 URL state allows the page to be shareable, bookmarkable, deep linked, and opened in multiple tabs and multiple browsers independently.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | [Developing Applications](#developing-applications) | *next section* → [Cookbook](#cookbook)

 ### Cookies

-Use when the UI state must not be shareable across users or browsers, and can be set by the client without posting to the server, use cookies.
+Use Cookies when the UI state must not be shareable across users or browsers, and can be set by the client without posting to the server.
 Cookies allow bi-directional synchronization of state with the browser and server.
 The server can use the cookies to control rendering output, and the client can also set the cookies (whereas the browser cannot set session data without a request to the server)

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | [Developing Applications](#developing-applications) | *next section* → [Cookbook](#cookbook)

 ### localStorage

-Use when the UI state must not be shareable, and does not or must not be shared with the server for rendering.
+Use localStorage when the UI state must not be shareable, and does not or must not be shared with the server for rendering.
 The client can set and restore values on page load into localStorage.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | [Developing Applications](#developing-applications) | *next section* → [Cookbook](#cookbook)

 ### Javascript/Page State

-State which is stored in JavaScript runtime variables or set into HTML attributes we call “Page State”.
+Use Javascript/Page Stage when you need small client side features like tooktops.
+Page state is kept in runtime variables or HTML data-* attributes.
 Page State is never rendered by the server or shared with it.
 Page state should be kept to a minimum so that the convention of URL refreshing and link sharing is maintained.
-Typically page state will be used for minor UI elements like tooltips.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | [Developing Applications](#developing-applications) | *next section* → [Cookbook](#cookbook)